 A metal roof is a metal roof, right?
 WRONG.
 Standing seam and exposed fastener roofs may both be metal and may even serve similar purposes, but the two styles are very different indeed.

 Standing Seam Metal Roof

-Let’s start with the standing seam roof, or SSR as it is commonly abbreviated.
+Let’s start with the standing seam roof, or SSMR as it is commonly abbreviated.
 The profile of this roof has flat panels intersected with evenly spaced vertical legs or seams.
 Fastenings are concealed on these panels – hence the reason the profile is commonly called “concealed fastener”.
-SSRs can be attached to roof decks via clips or with a fastening flange.
+SSMRs can be attached to roof decks via clips or with a fastening flange.

 Fasteners are driven through clips into the roof deck but do not pierce the metal panels.
 The clip and the fasteners are then hidden within the standing seam.
 Thus, the panel is attached to the clips and locked together – either by snap-fit seam geometry or mechanically-folded during installation.
 SSRs come in a multitude of shapes and sizes, single-folded, double-folded, T-Shaped, Bulb-Shaped, and each either snap-together or are mechanically-seamed.
 The industry consensus favors standing seam, for its higher quality, ability to respond to “thermal cycling” and aesthetic design.

 While material and finish warranties are generally the same, most standing seam systems are offered with better warranties on the entire system.
 Some manufacturers also offer extended assurance that the roof won’t leak (weather-tightness warranty) over some given period of time.
 The absence of exposed fastening and concealed clip attachment lends itself to a much lower possibility of leakage as compared to the exposed fastener system which can require hundreds or even thousands of fasteners and rubber grommets that are subject to installation error and fatigue in service because they penetrate the weathering surface, and “pin” the panel to the structure.